PokemonGoMap/RocketMap/docs/common-issues/faq.md

 # Common Questions and Answers

-## What do the spawn point colors mean?
+### What do the spawn point colors mean?

 * A **grey** dot represents a spawn point that is more than 5 minutes from spawning.
 * A **light blue** dot represents a spawn point that will spawn in 5 minutes. **Light blue** changes to **dark blue** and finally into **purple** just before spawn time.
 * A **green dot** represents a fresh spawn.
 This will transition to **yellow**, through **orange** and finally **red** (like a stop light) as it is about to despawn.

-## Critical Error "Missing sprite files"
+### Critical Error "Missing sprite files"

 Please consult #faq on the [RocketMap Discord](https://discord.gg/rocketmap).

-## Can I sign in with Google?
+### Can I sign in with Google?

 Yes you can!
 Pass the flag `-a google` (replacing `-a ptc`) to use Google authentication.

 If you happen to have 2-step verification enabled for your Google account you will need to supply an [app password](https://support.google.com/accounts/answer/185833?hl=en) for your password instead of your normal login password.

-## Which is the best scan option to use to find pokemon?
+### Which is the best scan option to use to find pokemon?

 SpeedScan (`-speed`) is the most used scheduler: it's the only scheduler that currently supports finding the proper spawnpoint time and duration, and it also features a built-in speed limiter to avoid speed violations (i.e. softbans).

-More information can be found here : [Speed Scheduler](http://rocketmap.readthedocs.io/en/develop/extras/Speed-Scheduler.html)
+More information can be found here : [Speed Scheduler](http://rocketmap.readthedocs.io/en/develop/scanning-method/Speed-Scheduler.html)

-## But I was happy using the default Hex or Spawnpoint scanning...
+### But I was happy using the default Hex or Spawnpoint scanning...

-Speed- Scheduler combines both and is more efficient.
+Speed Scheduler combines both and is more efficient.
+Also, Spawnpoint Scanning is dead.

-## Should I swap back to spawn point scanning after the speed-scheduler has done its initial scan?
+### Should I swap back to spawn point scanning after the speed-scheduler has done its initial scan?

 No, it will automatically scan spawnpoints.

-## All pokemon disappear after only 1 minute, the map is broken!
+### All pokemon disappear after only 1 minute, the map is broken!

 One of Niantic's updates removed spawn timers from Pokémon (until there's little time left until they despawn).
 SpeedScan does an initial scan to determine all spawn points and their timers and automatically transitions into spawn scanning once it found them all.
 Seeing 1-minute timers during initial scan is perfectly normal.

-## What's the simplest command to start the map scanning?
+### What's the simplest command to start the map scanning?

 ./runserver.py -speed -l LOCATION -u USER -p PASS -k GOOGLEKEY You must replace the values for LOCATION/USER/PASS/GOOGLEKEY with your information.

-## Nice, what other stuff can I use in the command line?
+### Nice, what other stuff can I use in the command line?

-There is a list [here](http://rocketmap.readthedocs.io/en/develop/extras/commandline.html) or a more up to date list can be found by running ./runserver.py -h
+There is a list [here](http://rocketmap.readthedocs.io/en/develop/first-run/commandline.html) or a more up to date list can be found by running ./runserver.py -h

-## Woah I added a ton of cool stuff and now my command line is massive, any way to shorten it?
+### Woah I added a ton of cool stuff and now my command line is massive, any way to shorten it?

-It is a lot simplier to use a [config file](http://rocketmap.readthedocs.io/en/develop/extras/configuration-files.html)
+It is a lot simplier to use a [config file](http://rocketmap.readthedocs.io/en/develop/first-run/configuration-files.html)

-## Can I scan for free or do I need to pay for a hash key?
+### Can I scan for free or do I need to pay for a hash key?

-You can use the the free api but be aware that using an api that is older than the game currently uses makes it easy for Niantic to see that you are not using the game client.
-This can get your accounts flagged for increased captcha rate or even account bans.
-Using a [hash key](https://hashing.pogodev.org/) uses the latest api and reduces captchas or removes them almost completely.
+Using a [hash key](https://hashing.pogodev.org/) uses the latest api and reduces captchas or removes them almost completely using a level 2 account or above.
+[More Informatiion about Hashing Keys!](https://rocketmap.readthedocs.io/en/develop/first-run/hashing.html)

-## Is there anything I can do to lower captchas on either api version?
+### Is there anything I can do to lower captchas?

 Yes, you can level your workers to level two (spin a single pokéstop manually), this reduces captchas a lot.
 You may also consider scanning a smaller area, using less workers or encountering less pokemon for IV.

-## How many workers do I need?
+### How many workers do I need?

 There is no simple answer to this, it all depends on your -st and more importantly how spawn dense that location is.
 For a rough guide you can use the formulas at the bottom of this page.

-## example.py isn't working right!
+### example.py isn't working right!

-10/10 would run again
+Seb deleted it, it was the only good thing leftin our lives too.
+Seb has murdered us all.

-## I have problems with my database because......
+### I have problems with my database because......

 RocketMap uses SQLite which doesn't support real concurrency, so you're limited directly by the read/write speed of your drive and you're hoping that nothing happens concurrently (otherwise it breaks).